neuralvis/elpa-mirror/melpa/pepita-readme.txt

 h - to export to HTML
 ? - to see the parameters used in the query g - to refresh the results buffer

+Use the command pepita-queries-running to open a buffer with the items waiting for results